zilunpeng/svrg_for_policy_evaluation_with_fewer_gradients/README.md

   <img height=300 src="imgs/single_pass_random_mdp.png">
 </p>

 Batching SVRG and SCSG are our proposed method.
 The above result shows that our proposed methods perform policy evaluation effectively within a single pass through the dataset.
+More experiment results can be found in my thesis.

 ## Links to our paper and my thesis:
 <a href="https://arxiv.org/abs/1906.03704">Arxiv paper</a>